 At Holtsmere End Infants we firmly believe that children successfully learn when they are happy.

 We encourage the children to talk to a member of staff if there is something troubling them.
 We employ the services of the Hertfordshire Counselling service.
-If you feel this might be needed, then do speak to your child’s class teacher, or call the Office to speak with Mrs Field our SENDCo.
+If you feel this might be needed, then do speak to your child’s class teacher, or call the Office to speak with one of our SENDCos

 Children are undoubtedly impacted by anything that affects their family.
 We invite you, as their parent, to approach us if you think we can be of help.
 Often, an initial conversation is a good starting point to tackling a problem and, if the school itself is unable to help directly, then we have strong links with other agencies and support services with whom we can put you in touch.